Skip to content

 • we can keep multiple profiles and route them deterministically

-Secrets are stored per-agent:
+Secrets are stored in agent auth stores:

 • Auth profiles (OAuth + API keys + optional value-level refs): ~/.openclaw/agents/<agentId>/agent/auth-profiles.json